THOMASELOVE/431-classes-2023/projA/projectA_proposal.md

 - None yet.

-## Proposals which have passed an initial check of Things 1-3 and are now awaiting TA review
+## Proposals which have passed an initial check and now await TA review

 Group | Investigator(s) | Title
 -----: | :----------------------------: | :-------------------------------------------------------------------------------